22f3000982/MauryaHub/README.md

 ## Overview

-This is a web portal for managing and sharing resources (PYQs, notes, assignments) for courses in the IITM BS program.
+This is a web portal for managing and sharing resources (PYQs, notes) for courses in the IITM BS program.
 It is built using Flask and SQLite, with a simple admin interface for adding, editing, and deleting course content.

 ## Features